mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 - a mental picture for easy recall, and
 - possible exceptions (if any).

 But 48 is too many of anything, let alone laws, so I'll try to be very concise and efficient!
-The good news is that the headlines themselves are quite verbose, so apart from a few comments of my own, I'll just summarize the best transgression/observance in 2-2 sentences.
+The good news is that the headlines themselves are quite verbose, so apart from a few comments of my own, I'll just summarize the best transgression/observance examples in 2-2 sentences.
 As a personal -- and humorous? -- side-challenge, I've tried to stick to this 2-sentence limit explicitly.
 It turned into a few semicolons, but technically it worked!
 So; get; ready; for; semicolons!

 More good news is that after the [Foreword](#foreword), the laws themselves are quite self-contained and can be read at any pace (or even in any order), so don't be alarmed by the length of the post...
-And for a quick jump, here are the numbers from 1 to 48:
+And for quicker accessibility, here are the numbers from 1 to 48:

 [#1](#1) &bull; [#2](#2) &bull; [#3](#3) &bull; [#4](#4) &bull; [#5](#5) &bull; [#6](#6) &bull; [#7](#7) &bull; [#8](#8) &bull; [#9](#9) &bull; [#10](#10) &bull; [#11](#11) &bull; [#12](#12) &bull; [#13](#13) &bull; [#14](#14) &bull; [#15](#15) &bull; [#16](#16) &bull; [#17](#17) &bull; [#18](#18) &bull; [#19](#19) &bull; [#20](#20) &bull; [#21](#21) &bull; [#22](#22) &bull; [#23](#23) &bull; [#24](#24) &bull; [#25](#25) &bull; [#26](#26) &bull; [#27](#27) &bull; [#28](#28) &bull; [#29](#29) &bull; [#30](#30) &bull; [#31](#31) &bull; [#32](#32) &bull; [#33](#33) &bull; [#34](#34) &bull; [#35](#35) &bull; [#36](#36) &bull; [#37](#37) &bull; [#38](#38) &bull; [#39](#39) &bull; [#40](#40) &bull; [#41](#41) &bull; [#42](#42) &bull; [#43](#43) &bull; [#44](#44) &bull; [#45](#45) &bull; [#46](#46) &bull; [#47](#47) &bull; [#48](#48)

 One more note before we start: the distinction between certain laws is often very weak and superficial.
 The point is not necessarily the arbitrary structure imposed on us by the author, but the lessons the chapters teach.
 And the lessons are useful, so let's get to work!